Estimate Time6 min

 2. The investing gap

-Research shows that women are more likely to keep extra money (meaning anything outside of retirement or an emergency fund) in cash instead of investing.1 Not only is cash missing out on potential growth, but it isn't even keeping up with inflation.
+Research shows that women are more likely to keep extra money (meaning anything outside of retirement or an emergency savings) in cash instead of investing.1 Not only is cash missing out on potential growth, but it isn't even keeping up with inflation.

 Additionally, the investing gap compounds the pay gap: Women make less, then many are not investing much of what they have—leading to a lower overall net worth.